 Cost is an important factor in your decision-making process, but it’s not the only one.
 "You get what you pay for" is often as true with car insurance as it is with anything else.

 No matter how cheap the insurance premium is, what you want is attentive customer service in the event of a loss, whether through accident, theft or act of nature.
 Sitting on the curb with your car smashed to smithereens in an intersection at midnight is not the time to discover your insurer doesn’t have a 24-hour hotline.

-Many websites like Insureme.com provide a description of the better known insurance companies with ratings for each.
+Several websites like Compare.com provide a description of the better known insurance companies with ratings for each.
 Choose the carriers you will consider from those with A ratings, which typically indicate the company is financially sound.

 Of course, ask your friends and relatives which auto insurance they use and what their service experience has been.

 Now that you’ve found a few companies that seem reliable, it’s time to compare costs.

 In the Internet age, there is no excuse for not shopping around for the lowest cost insurance.
 Web sites like Netquote and Nerdwallet are one-stop sources for comparing insurance costs.

 If you watch their TV commercials, every insurance company claims it’s less expensive than the next for the same coverage.
 Don’t believe everything you see.
 Sometimes they can save you money and sometimes they can’t.